Tiny-house movement: Housing for disaster relief

 Tiny homes are also utilized for disaster relief housing, and one such design was developed in the late 2010s in Florida.
 It was intended for disaster relief housing and was designed to handle hurricane-force winds.
 There are several non-profit organizations that specialize in using tiny homes to provide housing in disaster areas.
-An example of this, is an 80 plus year old cancer patient that was given a US$20 thousand tiny home after Hurricane Helene destroyed his home in 2024.
+For example, after Hurricane Helene destroyed the Del Rio, Tennessee, home of an 84-year-old cancer patient in 2024, a tiny house company provided him a free 8x20 foot home.